Constant Nieuwenhuys: Public space

 In 1949 Constant decorated a garden wall in Tibirkelunde, Sjelland, Denmark.

 In 1963 The Gate of Constant was placed at the entry of a sports park in the west side of Amsterdam.
 Constant designed the forty-foot-high concrete structure as a commission for the Municipality of Amsterdam.
 For almost three decades the structure adorned the entry in anonymity until Rita Doets, a former employee of the municipality, left money in her legacy to construct an information sign next to the gate.
 Constant's widow, Trudy Nieuwenhuijs, was present at the inauguration.

 In 1966 Constant designed a fountain for the Kooiplein in Leiden.
 For years the structure didn't function and slowly withered.
 When the square was redesigned in 1999, the fountain was repaired.
 New equipment made sure that the shoppers were not bothered by the water.

 Death

-Constant died on 1 August 2005 and was survived by his son and his three daughters, and by his widow and her daughter.
+Constant died on 1 August 2005 in Utrecht and was survived by his son, his three daughters, his widow, and her daughter.